danieljcoh/curiouser-and-curiouser/README.md

   </tr>
 </table>

 <p>CuriouSer was an academic project created over the course of a semester.
-My team and I were partnered with our Client Alice who is a subsidiary of Carnegie Mellon University.
+My team and I were partnered with our Client <a href="http://www.alice.org/">Alice</a> who is a subsidiary of Carnegie Mellon University.
 Specializing in Computer Science education, a representative came to us and requested we make a game facilitating CS education within schools though what we decided to teach in our game was entirely up to us.
 So we started researching…</p>

 <h2>RESEARCH</h2>
 <table>